 We understand the appeal of Adobe, and while it works well for some organizations, the total cost of implementation and time to deployment is limiting for others.
 We know that can be frustrating, so we’ve stepped in to help numerous Adobe customers make the most of their investment.

-If you’ve already made the financial commitment to using Adobe Experience Manager, there are plenty of opportunities to optimize its functionality by leveraging Brightspot Content Business Platform, our powerful, integration-ready solution.
+If you’ve already made the financial commitment to using Adobe Experience Manager, there are plenty of opportunities to optimize its functionality by leveraging Brightspot CMS, our powerful, integration-ready solution.

 In what follows, we'll explore the hurdles our customers have identified with Adobe AEM, as well as specific examples of how we've helped a variety of well-known companies optimize their Adobe investment—or transition off of the platform entirely.